Starnodes2024/ComfyUI_StarNodes/README.md

 - ⭐ Star Denoise Slider: Provides a simple slider interface to control the denoising strength for samplers
 - ⭐ Starnodes Aspect Ratio: Calculates aspect ratio from an image or provides standard aspect ratios with customizable megapixel settings
 - ⭐ Star Divisible Dimension: Ensures image dimensions are divisible by a specific value (useful for VAE compatibility)
+- ⭐ Starnodes Aspect Video Ratio: Select a video aspect ratio from a dropdown, input width, and receive width/height as int/string plus formatted size (e.g., 750x422).
+Calculates height automatically from width and selected ratio.

 ### ⭐StarNodes/Color
 - ⭐ Star Palette Extractor: Extracts dominant color palette from an image with various color format options